viscountfam/Data-Structures/Data_Structures_Questions.md

 2. What is the runtime complexity of `push` using a linked list?
     In a linked list the push method has a time complexity of O(1) so it is constant
 3. What is the runtime complexity of `pop` using a list?
+    In a list the time complexity of the pop method is O(1) if you are removign the last element

 4. What is the runtime complexity of `pop` using a linked list?
+    In a linked list the runtime complexity of pop is O(n) unless you are deleting the head which is O(1)

 5. What is the runtime complexity of `len` using a list?
+    In a list the runtime complexity of len is O(1)

-6. What is the runtime complexity of `len` using a linked list?
+6. What is the runtime complexity of `len` using a linked list? in a linked list the runtime complexity of len is O(n)

 ## Queue